backend-development/backend-development-textbook/source/asset_pipeline.md

 We will call this the 'response time'.

-From the publishers point of view it might also encompass the question of how many uses you can serve (with acceptable response time) on a given server.
-If you look at the question of how to server more users in case of more demand you enter the realm of 'scalability'.
+From the publishers point of view it might also encompass the question of how many users you can serve (with acceptable response time) on a given server.
+If you look at the question of how to serve more users in case of more demand you enter the realm of 'scalability'.
 This is a more advanced question that goes beyond the scope of this guide.

 ### Myths About Performance